yiliansource/party-js/docs/docs/09-utilities.md

 ## Randomization

 Common "random" operations in the library as helper methods.
-Note that the actual randomization implementation is still up to the underlying JavaScript implementation.

 ```ts
 party.random.randomRange(min, max); // random number from min to max